Nico Hoerner Player Props: Cubs vs. Phillies

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.401) thanks to 21 extra-base hits.
+- Hoerner has an OPS of .727, fueled by an OBP of .328 and a team-best slugging percentage of .399 this season.

-- Among the qualifying batters in MLB, he ranks 31st in batting average, 79th in on-base percentage, and 108th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 31st in batting average, 81st in on-base percentage, and 108th in slugging.

-- Hoerner enters this game on a five-game hitting streak.
-During his last games, he's hitting .261 with one homer.
+- Hoerner is batting .273 with one homer during his last games and is riding a six-game hitting streak.

+- Hoerner has reached base via a hit in 53 games this season (of 69 played), and had multiple hits in 23 of those games.

-- Looking at the 68 games he has played this season, he's hit a long ball in five of them (7.4%), and in 1.6% of his trips to the dish.
+- Looking at the 69 games he has played this season, he's homered in five of them (7.2%), and in 1.6% of his trips to the plate.

-- Hoerner has an RBI in 22 of 68 games this year, with multiple RBI in 11 of them.
+- Hoerner has had an RBI in 23 games this year (33.3%), including 11 multi-RBI outings (15.9%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.